UoB-COMSM0110/2024-group-11/README.md

 We assigned roles from the beginning of the project, which ensured clarity in responsibilities and accountability, facilitating a smooth development process.
 Project management was completed rotationally, with Jialun taking the lead for the code, Quiyuan for sound and library integration, Alice for design, and Ahmed for the report.
 Splitting up the project into smaller manageable tasks increased focus and efficiency.
 This also allowed team members with more expertise in one area to guide others onto the correct path.
 Correspondingly, members were able to contribute more in different fields.

-Jialun led the coding and code development process and the team responsible for code implementation and execution, while also helping out in design and animations.
-Qiyuan worked closely with Jialun on development and execution and implemented sound for the project alongside researching, implementing and utilising resources and libraries.
-Alice was responsible for the design interface, coding the main menu, buttons and pipes, alongside general gameplay design and class design.
-Ahmed was responsible for project planning and design as well as testing (both internal and external), creating focus groups, and carrying out evaluations as well as unit testing and code tests.
-Chen was responsible for the development and helped implement difficulty levels, accelerate bird/pipe movements and control gameplay physics.
+- Jialun led the coding and code development process and the team responsible for code implementation and execution, while also helping out in design and animations.
+- Qiyuan worked closely with Jialun on development and execution and implemented sound for the project alongside researching, implementing, and utilizing resources and libraries.
+- Alice was responsible for the design interface, coding the main menu, buttons, and pipes, alongside general gameplay design, and class design.
+- Ahmed was responsible for project planning and design as well as testing (both internal and external), creating focus groups, and carrying out evaluations as well as unit testing and code tests.
+- Chen was responsible for the development and helped implement difficulty levels, accelerate bird/pipe movements, and control gameplay physics.

 ### Team Evaluation